last-voice/mounty/README.md

 - _Taxi mode_ on/off: If on and you are in a group, prefer your taxi mount to summon and call for your friend to hop on.\
 - _Don't fly mode_ on/off: Your winged mounts will (mostly) be ignored.
 Helpful if you joined friends, who can't fly yet and don't want to be left behind.

 In the end its quite simple.
-When the magic key is pressed, it goes like this:
+When the __magic key is pressed__, it goes like this:

 Are you already on a mount?
 Then __dismount__ and get down unless you're flying high and might fall at Hogger's feet.
 Then do nothing.